 What is Mental Health?

 Mental health involves cognitive thinking and harnessing one’s attention to stay focused, which includes processing information, storing it in memory, and understanding this new information.
-Mental health includes our emotional, psychological, and social well-being.
-Like stated above, mental health also includes appropriately exercising reason and processing any learned information.
+Mental health includes emotional, psychological, and social well-being.
+As stated above, mental health also includes appropriately exercising reason and processing any learned information.

 Some individuals at some point in their life may experience mental health issues, which can affect your mood, thinking, and behavior.
 Research shows that 1 in 5 U.S. adults suffer a mental illness each year.
 There are many different mental illnesses, such as depression, bipolar disorder, and schizophrenia, each with different symptoms.
 Common symptoms of mental illness include: